ftlml/11-11-2015/README.md

 ### Install on your machine
 If you prefer to install Spark and Jupyter yourself, peek into the `update_vm.sh` script and install whatever you do not have on your machine.
 The pre-built Spark code works out of the box, as long as you have Python and Java installed.

+##Getting Started

+To launch a PySpark shell inside of Jupyter notebooks, run the `launch_pyspark_jupyter.sh` script.
+Then, open the `spark_examples.ipynb` notebook.
+You can execute each cell and see the output, as well as change the code inside cells and add new cells to explore Spark's functionality.